FJ-cyberzilla/Elements_ZiLLA/README.md

 MIT License - Feel free to use, modify, and distribute

-Copyright © 2025 Cyberzilla Systems
+Copyright © 2025 Cyberzilla™ Systems

 ---